CatalaLang/catala/README.md

 ## Usage

 Use `catala --help` to get more information about the command line options available.

+The top-level `Makefile` contains a lot of useful targets to run.
+To display them, use

+        make help

 ## Examples